DouniaBK/earth-hammam/TESTING.md

 The recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all the Python files.

-Error E501 *line too long* flagged by *pycodestle* concerning API addresses, keys and other fragile code lines, have been silenced using *#noqa*, as issues resulting from modifying these lines would result in errors and bugs far more complex than PEP8 regulations would.
+Error E501 *line too long* flagged by *pycodestle* in the webhooh_handler.py and webhooks.py files, have been silenced using *#noqa*, as issues resulting from modifying these lines would result in errors and bugs far more complex than PEP8 regulations would.
 Thus, I chose to not modify these lines.

 |Py Files in App | Errors|Notes|
 |---	|---	|---	|